arman-singh-18/voice-command-shopping-assistant/DEPLOYMENT_GUIDE.md

 ### 2. Voice Commands Not Working
 - **Problem**: Dialogflow service account path was relative and could fail in production
-- **Solution**: Updated to use absolute path and added error handling
+- **Solution**: Updated to use environment variables instead of JSON file for better security
 - **Files Updated**: `server/src/services/dialogflow.js`

 ### 3. Better Error Handling